 3 Signs That You're Not Managing Pressure Well

 In today's high-pressure world, you likely feel as if you are on the line every day.
 More than ever before, you feel the heat that you have to produce, perform, and get results or else...so you do.
-Every decision, meeting, presentation, negotiation, or pitch that you make feels as if it has a major impact on your career.
+Every decision, meeting, presentation, negotiation, or pitch that you make feel as if it has a major impact on your career.

 Many factors are contributing to the perceived pressure in your life: the recent economic meltdown, fierce competition for jobs, the advent of the global economy, the erosion of job stability, and the intensified competition to get into top colleges, universities, and graduate programs.

 The Danger of Pressure Anxiety

 There is a clear and present danger to pressure anxiety.
 It often becomes generalized to other aspects of your life.
 The perpetual feeling that you have to perform and the underlying doubts as to whether or not you can continue to produce leads to stressed conversations and relationships at home.

 Under pressure, parents often unleash their distress on their kids—making more demands, expressed with a shorter temper.
 Often, the feelings become so unmanageable that the people involved regularly experience emotional conflict.

 All of a sudden, you feel as if you are under siege from every front.
 Demographics show that people are working longer hours and that the working world is becoming more competitive, leading to increased pressure anxiety.

 Pressure Affects Thinking Success

 Pressure adversely impacts your cognitive success.
 There are many tools that make you successful.
 At the top of the list are your judgment, decision-making, memory, and attention.